 You can do the obvious PDF editing tasks and you can import a variety of shapes and images.
 It also lets you add QR codes to your PDF document and edit existing text.
 Editing existing text will result in a watermark on your document since it is not a feature that’s available for free.
 The good thing is it lets you know which features are free and which are not.
 If you use a feature that is not free, it results in a watermark.

-Smallpdf is another online PDF editing tool which is really easy to use.
+Smallpdf is another online PDF editing tool that is really easy to use.
 It has a simple, nice-looking interface and lets you load PDFs from your computer, Google Drive or Dropbox.
 It’s not the most advanced PDF editor you will come across.
 But you will find it is the quickest way to draw something on your PDF, add images, text, shapes, or your signature.
 It is completely free and has some of the most basic PDF editing features.
 It can’t let you edit existing text.